mesosphere/dcos-commons/docs/developer-guide.md

         .build();

-The same pattern holds for all components of the ServiceSpec.
-[Resource sets](#resource-sets) are one area of difference between Java and YAML ServiceSpec definitions.
+The same pattern holds for all components of the `ServiceSpec`.
+[Resource sets](#resource-sets) are one area of difference between Java and YAML `ServiceSpec` definitions.
 While the YAML interface allows specification with implicitly defined resource sets, the Java interface is more strict and requires explicit use of resource sets when implementing a [TaskSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/TaskSpec.java).

 <a name="placement-rules"></a>
 ### Placement Rules